ehsansaleh/firth_bias_reduction/README.md

 # The Repository Structure

-  * [`code_firth`](https://github.com/ehsansaleh/code_firth/tree/81d08e1d9cacb8440a7c9317fde344280dd08305) directory contains the Firth regularization code used for the standard ResNet architecture tested on the miniImagenet data set.
+  * [`code_firth`](https://github.com/ehsansaleh/code_firth/tree/81d08e1d9cacb8440a7c9317fde344280dd08305) directory contains the Firth regularization code used for the standard ResNet architecture tested on the mini-Imagenet data set.

 <!--   * To see the Firth regularization code used for the standard ResNet architecture results on the mini-imagenet data set, please open the [`code_firth`](https://github.com/ehsansaleh/code_firth/tree/81d08e1d9cacb8440a7c9317fde344280dd08305) directory. -->

-  * [`code_s2m2rf`](https://github.com/ehsansaleh/code_s2m2rf/tree/b9970bd70645c655efbbd1e3f86d2c315fa223a3) directory contains the experimnets on mini-imagenet, CIFAR-FS, and tiered-imagenet data sets using the WideResNet28 feature stack trained by the S2M2R method.
+  * [`code_s2m2rf`](https://github.com/ehsansaleh/code_s2m2rf/tree/b9970bd70645c655efbbd1e3f86d2c315fa223a3) directory contains the experimnets on mini-Imagenet, CIFAR-FS, and tiered-Imagenet data sets using the WideResNet28 feature stack trained by the S2M2R method.

 <!--   * For the WideResNet28 feature stack trained by the S2M2R method, and the results on the miniImagenet, CIFAR-FS, and tieredImagenet data sets, please open the [`code_s2m2rf`](https://github.com/ehsansaleh/code_s2m2rf/tree/b9970bd70645c655efbbd1e3f86d2c315fa223a3) directory. -->